How-to Guides¶

 State Management¶

-- How to use Pydantic model as state
+- How to use Pydantic model as graph state

 - How to define input/output schema for your graph